top of page

 Statement

-By featuring these powergirls in my paintings, my ambition is to amplify this positive narrative.
-You Go Girl!.
+By painting these power girls, my aim is to amplify this positive and empowering narrative.
+You Go Girl.